With Wenzel Coaching

 "I was looking for a way to jumpstart my first cyclo cross season after previously bike racing other disciplines over the years, and did not have a lot of free time to attend clinics.
 I found Wenzel Coaching, and was directed to Rhonda as a local coach.
 We had a 2 hour private session at a large local park that had all the requisite elements.
 During the session she introduced all the basics of 'cross, then proceeded to watch and comment as I practiced them until she saw I had grasped them.
 Her style was casual and fun, yet focused so that I came away with a firm skillset foundation.
 The training has been invaluable- as I watch other riders struggling with the basics- I can spend my time concentrating on racing!"

-Originally from Maine, Rhonda offers Wenzel clients lessons in the grit and determination it takes to succeed at your goals.
+Originally from New England, Rhonda offers Wenzel clients lessons in the grit and determination it takes to succeed at your goals.
 Whether it’s figuring out how to pace yourself in a stage race or getting better at clearing cyclocross barriers, Rhonda can provide you with the skills, drills, training and guidance to get to the next level.

-As a Women’s A ‘cross racer, Cat 3 road racer and career professional, she has a keen interest in assisting others who strive for better health and fitness while balancing their life, family and jobs.
+As a Women’s A ‘cross racer, Cat 3 road racer and career professional, she has a keen interest in assisting others who strive for better health and fitness while balancing their life, family and job.
 She’s also a firm believer that you get better with age, and she prepares training plans that propel clients to new places in their later years.

-Additionally, she won the 2015 Rhonda Mazza Gran Prix Series in the singlespeed category; took 3rd place during the 2015 Cross Crusade series in the singlespeed category; 2nd place in the 2013 Grand Prix Eric Tonkin Cyclocross series for Women A, 2nd place in the 2012 Grand Prix Tina Brubaker Cyclocross, Women A; won the 2011 Grand Prix Molly Cameron series in the Women’s A category; and racked up multiple 1st place finishes in the 2011 U.S. Grand Prix of Cyclocross/Stanley Portland Cup Cyclocross races and Portland’s Cross Crusade series.
+Additionally, she won the 2015 Rhonda Mazza Gran Prix Series in the singlespeed category; took 3rd place during the 2015 Cross Crusade series in the singlespeed category; 2nd place in the 2013 Grand Prix Erik Tonkin Cyclocross series for Women A, 2nd place in the 2012 Grand Prix Tina Brubaker Cyclocross, Women A; won the 2011 Grand Prix Molly Cameron series in the Women’s A category; and racked up multiple 1st place finishes in the 2011 U.S. Grand Prix of Cyclocross/Stanley Portland Cup Cyclocross races and Portland’s Cross Crusade series.

 On the road, successes include podium finishes at the Mt Hood Cycling Classic and 2010 Elkhorn Classic Stage Race.
-Other notable road highlights include finishing the 2011 Death Ride/Tour of the California Alps, 3rd place overall for Cat 4 at the 2004 Green Mountain Stage Race in Vermont, and 4th overall in Cat 4 at the 2004 Fitchburg Longsjo Classic Stage Race in Massachusetts.
+Other notable road highlights include finishing the 2011 Death Ride/Tour of the California Alps, 3rd place overall for Cat 4 at the 2004 Green Mountain Stage Race in Vermont, and 4th overall in Cat.
+4 at the 2004 Fitchburg Longsjo Classic Stage Race in Massachusetts.

-As a runner, Rhonda has had multiple successes as a middle distance athlete, including a 3:17 marathon in Columbia, S.C. on a U.S. Olympic trials course.
+As a runner, Rhonda has had multiple successes as a middle-distance athlete, including a 3:17 marathon in Columbia, S.C. on a U.S. Olympic trials course.
 She was also a cross country athlete at the University of Maine.

 In addition to fitness, Rhonda and her husband like to travel, climb mountains, paddle rivers, train in search and rescue techniques, garden, and can and preserve food.